KhronosGroup/KTX-Software/BUILDING.md

 [GYP](https://gyp.gsrc.io/).
-A modified version, available in the `remaster` branch of [this fork](https://github.com/msc-/gyp/tree/remaster), is needed to generate makefiles and vs2013+ projects.
+A modified version, available in the `remaster` branch of [this fork](https://github.com/msc-/gyp/tree/remaster), is needed to generate makefiles, vs2013+ & Xcode projects.
 To install GYP, follow the [instructions in the fork](https://github.com/msc-/gyp/tree/remaster#installing-gyp).
 These work for either version of GYP.
 There are no install instructions